juanmaguitar/JavaScript-Koans-1/README.md

     grunt serve

-If you have the [livereload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) plugin in the browser, every time you change a `.js` file, the page in the browser will be updated automatically
+If you have the [livereload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) plugin in the browser, every time you change a `.js` file, the page in the browser will be updated automatically.

+So you can start filling in the gaps (in the `topics/*.js` files) to "solve" every test

+## Solutions

+My solutions are available on the `solutions` branch.
+To get this _version_ you must do

+    git checkout solutions

+You can also see all the tests passing at [http://juanmaguitar.github.io/JavaScript-Koans-Pro/jskoans.html](http://juanmaguitar.github.io/JavaScript-Koans-Pro/jskoans.html)

 ## Notes from the original author